Compare Invoice Finance Quotes

 What is an invoice?

-An invoice is a printed or handwritten document sent by a seller to a buyer.
-It details the sale of goods and services provided.
-An invoice serves as a request for payment and a legal record of the transaction.
-It typically includes key information such as:
+An invoice is a printed or handwritten document created by a seller and sent to a buyer.
+It mentions the details of the goods and services provided.
+The purpose of an invoice is to request payment and keep a legal record of the transaction.

 • Prices for each item or service.